 A well designed cold email is a sure-fire way to increase sales.

-First and foremost you need to make sure that your contact list should ideally be targeted “B2B contact data.”
+First and foremost, you need to make sure that your contact list is based on your ideal customer profile.

-Simple: keep it short, be original, and be persistent.
+The answer is simple: keep it short, be original, and be persistent.
 Make sure you end your email with a Call to Action.
-And once you have the relevant B2B contact data, make sure you are spending time following the ones that will actually lead to sales.
+And once you have the relevant contact data, make sure you are spending time following the ones that will actually lead to sales.

 Qualifying the leads